iot-bus/iot-bus.github.io/docs/source/getting-started/iot-bus-getting-started.rst

 Python is becoming ubiquitous (this documentation was produced using it!).
 And MicroPython is a great implementation of python for the embedded environment.
-So if you are already familiar with python that's a great way to leverage the IoT-BUs platform.
+So if you are already familiar with python that's a great way to leverage the IoT-Bus system.
 We'll show you later in this section how to get started with it.

 moddable